FREE DELIVERY FOR ALL ORDERS OVER £50 (Excluding Bumblebee Colony Orders & Product Subscriptions)

 It is recommended that you release the adult Ladybirds in the morning or evening if applying indoors, or when windows and vents are closed for a few hours.

-Full instructions will be provided on delivery.
+Full application instructions will also be provided on delivery.

 How Many Ladybirds Do I Need?